Johnkenzzy/johnkenzzy/README.md

 ---

 ## ✨ Quote of the Day
-> The single biggest problem in communication is the illusion that it has taken place. — *George Bernard Shaw*
+> I will not walk backward in life. — *J.R.R.
+Tolkien*

 ---